Partnerships

 Overview of ISD Partnership

-Alt+Shift engages in multi-year partnerships with Intermediate School Districts (ISDs) to strengthen their capacity to sustain implementation efforts at Local Education Agencies (LEAs) and ISD programs, yielding improved outcomes for all students.
+Alt+Shift utilizes a phased approach to partnerships with Intermediate School Districts (ISDs) to strengthen their capacity to sustain implementation efforts at member districts and ISD programs, yielding improved outcomes for all learners.

 Ready to explore partnership?